 * Merkel leads conservatives to strong election win

-* Chancellor must convince centre-left to join coalition
+* Chancellor tries to convince centre-left to join coalition

 * SPD may demand key cabinet posts, press for policy shift

 * Grand coalition would please Germany’s euro partners